 Learning each seed crop’s history in cultivation, evolutionary past, lifecycle, climate, as well as day-length requirements is critical to help you understand and find the optimal cultivation environment in which the crop will thrive.
 Understanding each crop’s needs in the context of seed saving is equally important, as some specificities will apply individually.
 Since plants for seed production will remain in the field longer than crops for consumption, an adequate rich organic soil slowly feeding the plants through the entirety of their lifecycle will be necessary.
 Phosphorus is notably a critical element, as it contributes to the growth of flowers and seeds.
 It is naturally found in certain manures, bone meal, and pulverized rock phosphate, which will maximize the reproductive capacity and subsequent seed yield of flowering crops.
 A good balanced source of nitrogen is also needed.
-A lack of nitrogen usually results in stunted plants and lower seed yields, while an excess will lead to an increase in vegetative growth, which can make plants more prone to lodging and might leave them more exposed to diseases and other insect attacks.
+A lack of nitrogen usually results in stunted plants and lower seed yields, while an excess will lead to an increase in vegetative growth, which can make plants more prone to lodging (falling over) and might leave them more exposed to diseases and other insect attacks.
 Learning the common plant health indicators will further help you identify any potential nutrient deficiency.

 Spacing is also a parameter to take into consideration when planting, as crops intended for seed production will grow taller and wider as they reach full maturity than the ones grow for regular consumption.
 The planting is done similarly, but crops are thinning out with seed production in mind, resulting in a plant population spaced further apart.